Knoblauchpilze/bsgalone/README.md

 Based on future developments we might decide to externalzie this or to use a submodule instead.

+### bsgalone

-### bsgo
+### core

-The [bsgo](src/bsgo) folder contains the core game library defining the Entity Component System and the interaction with the database.
+The [core](src/bsgalone/core) folder contains the core game library defining the Entity Component System and the interaction with the database.
 This is used both in the server and the client application.

+#### server

+The [server](src/bsgalone/server) folder defines all the server specific code.
+It defines all the structures needed to accept client connections and handle the persistent simulation of the game loop.

+#### client

+The [client](src/bsgalone/client) folder regroups all the code that is used exclusively by the client.
+It links against the core library and enriches it to present a compelling application to the player.
+It also serves the purpose of connecting to the server and updating the local data with what the server transmits.

 ### net